 Bellingham and Mt.
 Baker-Snoqualmie Nat'l Forest

 These courses are specifically for snowmobile and snowbike enthusiasts.
-The course is broken up into a two online evening lecture sessions on Tues & Thurs, and then the field days will be either on the south side of Mt.
-Baker or near Sugarloaf Peak, north of Leavenworth, on Saturday and Sunday.
+The Rec 1 and Rec 2 courses are broken up into a two online evening lecture sessions on Tues & Thurs, and then the field days will be on Mt.
+Baker on Saturday and Sunday.
+The Rescue course will be a full day of on-the-snow instruction.
 Instructors and students will be on snowmobiles for the field portions of the course.
 In addition to the standard avalanche curriculum, students will learn about special circumstances and situations that are unique to snowmobilers.

 You will need to have previous experience on your machine.
 The field days of your Avalanche Course should not be the first time you are on your setup.